Features and Specs

 - Glow Stick attachement for night operations

-The special rope construction is extremely resistant on abrasion and dirt.
+Our special rope construction is extremely resistant on abrasion and dirt compared to other floating ropes.